-Despite these initiatives, there are several negative trends that could stymie further progress on disarmament.
-These include the refusal of some NNWS to comply with NPT commitments, the reluctance of some states to sign the IAEA Additional Protocol, the decision of others to engage in nuclear weapon development programs, factors complicating the Russia-US strategic reductions process; and the fact that several states continue to maintain and develop nuclear arsenals outside the constraints of the NPT.
+The effect of the Nuclear Weapons Ban Treaty on nuclear disarmament remains to be seen.
+Meanwhile, several negative trends could stymie further progress on nuclear disarmament.
+These include the refusal of some NNWS to comply with NPT commitments; the reluctance of some states to sign the IAEA Additional Protocol, a protocol to a nuclear safeguards agreement that provides additional tools for verification; the decision of others to engage in nuclear weapon development programs; factors complicating the Russia-US strategic reductions process; increasing investments in maintenance and modernization of nuclear weapons in Russia, the United States, and China; and the fact that several states continue to maintain and develop nuclear arsenals outside the constraints of the NPT, including North Korean acquisition of at least 15 nuclear weapons.
 Meanwhile, arms control advocates have called on other NWS to engage constructively at the appropriate stage if the momentum in stockpile reductions is to be converted into multilateral disarmament progress and for NNWS to uphold and strengthen their commitment to nonproliferation.